FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-2018-q1-q2-update.md

   - _Tutorial_: [Code a simple P2P blockchain in Go](https://medium.com/@mycoralhealth/code-a-simple-p2p-blockchain-in-go-46662601f417)
   - _Tutorial_: [From Zero to Interplanetary Hero (browser-based ĐApps with IPFS)](https://medium.freecodecamp.org/from-zero-to-interplanetary-hero-7e62f7d4427)

-### 7. Changes to the blog and to our updates
+## 7. Changes to the blog and to our updates

 We are making some changes to our blog and our updates.
 In our [last update](https://filecoin.io/blog/update-2017-q4/), we planned to broadcast updates at least once a quarter.
 We are sorry to have missed that goal – we know this was frustrating for some in the community.
 Hence, this update is longer than usual, and we’re making the following changes:

-- (1) We plan to switch to a stream of smaller updates.
+1. We plan to switch to a stream of smaller updates.
 This means our update cadence will no longer be quarterly.
-- (2) We will drop the requirement that our updates “speak for the whole project” and thus avoid blocking on review.
+2. We will drop the requirement that our updates "speak for the whole project" and thus avoid blocking on review.
 Instead, in a more decentralized fashion, we intend for our working groups and individual team members to start publishing their own updates through the blog.
-- (3) We plan to post small articles about individual aspects of Filecoin.
+3. We plan to post small articles about individual aspects of Filecoin.
 This will allow us to write in-depth about exciting features or components of the network.
-- (4) We plan to broaden the set of writers, which will showcase the many fantastic contributions and developments our new team members are making.
+4. We plan to broaden the set of writers, which will showcase the many fantastic contributions and developments our new team members are making.

-### 8. Cautionary Notes
+## 8. Cautionary Notes

-#### **Miner Caution:** We have noticed a number of companies making and selling “Filecoin Mining Machines” or “Filecoin Mining Hardware”.
+**Miner Caution:** We have noticed a number of companies making and selling "Filecoin Mining Machines" or "Filecoin Mining Hardware".
 Please note: we have not released official specifications for mining hardware yet, so these systems may turn out to be suboptimal or unnecessarily complex.
 Once we have a clear idea of optimal constructions for Network Launch, we will publish concrete specifications of system requirements, trade-offs to consider, and hardware recommendations.
 We recommend holding off on buying Filecoin-specific hardware until we publish those specifications

-##### _What is holding back mining hardware specifications?_ We aim to have as broad compatibility and as minimal system requirements as we can.
+_What is holding back mining hardware specifications?_ We aim to have as broad compatibility and as minimal system requirements as we can.
 We want existing storage systems to be able to be near-optimal Filecoin miners with minimal modification (ideally zero).
 Recent improvements to core components like _Proof-of-Replication_ (which currently require SNARKs) have drastically reduced overheads and improved tradeoffs for such systems, and we may have more improvements like that in the short term

 **Investor Caution**: During and after the Filecoin token sale we’ve heard reports of attempts to defraud investors from actors claiming to be selling Filecoin SAFTs or tokens.
 Similarly, we’ve seen unscrupulous exchanges claiming to list Filecoin and Filecoin derivatives.
 Remember that the Filecoin token will not be live until network launch, and all the transfer restrictions and other terms of the SAFT still apply.
 Therefore, any exchange or seller that lists or offers Filecoin, IPFS tokens or related derivatives is likely fraudulent.
 We will announce [in our official blog](https://filecoin.io/blog) when the Filecoin Network and token go live.
 Until then we **strongly** recommend staying away from any exchange or entity who claims to be buying, selling, or trading Filecoin tokens or derivatives.

 **Legal disclaimer**: This update lays out our current plan for the project.
 The actual future may, and is likely to, play out differently as things continue to develop.
 You should not rely on any predictions made here.

-### Many Thanks
+## Many Thanks

 Thank you for all your support so far, and in the future!
 And thank you in advance for your referrals, ideas, and suggestions.
 Your help accelerates our progress.